johanwiren/relation/README.md

 ## The |> function

-The `|>` function is the preferred method to interact with this library, it gives a nice way to relational algebra expressions in linear fashion like this:
+The `|>` function is the preferred method to interact with this library, it gives a nice way to write relational algebra expressions in linear fashion like this:

 ```clojure
 (|> relation-a